ihsn/nada-documentation/src/admin-guide/site-admin.md

 #### Using the API

-Uploading and maintaining a list of countries

-R

-Python
+There is currently no possibility to upload or maintain a list of countries using the API.
+This option may be added in future versions of NADA.

 ## Regions

 ![](~@imageBase/images/image77.png)

 By region, we mean "country groups".
 The regions can be of different types, determined based on a geographic criterion (e.g., by continent), an administrative criteria (e.g., "OECD countries"), an economic criteria (e.g., high/middle/low-income countries), or other type of criteria (e.g., "landlocked").
 In the example below, two types of groups are created: one by administrative region of the World Bank, and one by income level.
 Within a type, the groups do not have to be mutually exclusive.
 A country can belong to multiple groups.

 #### Using the administrator interface

 ![](~@imageBase/images/image78.png)

 A region or type of region is created by clicking on the "Create region" button, then entering the relevant information.
 If you create a region without specifying a "parent", you are creating a region parent.
 If you create a region and specify a "parent", you are creating a group within this parent group.

 ![](~@imageBase/images/image79.png)

 Once a region has been created, the countries that belong to it can be selected (from the reference list of countries).
 The "weight" argument is a numeric value that will determine the order in which regions are to be displayed.
-Lower weight higher or lower?

 ![](~@imageBase/images/image80.png)

 Groups can be edited or deleted; this does not impact the metadata in the catalog in any way.

 #### Using the API

-Uploading and maintaining a list of countries

-R

-Python
+Country groupings cannot be entered or maintained using the API; this may be implemented in future versions of NADA.

 ## Vocabularies